Critical Stages Touring

 2019 – La Mama Courthouse, 13 performances

-Theatre lovers: THEM is an accessible, high quality, play written by an exciting contemporary playwright.
+THEM is an accessible, high quality, play written by an exciting contemporary playwright.
 It features a compelling narrative; well-drawn and immediately identifiable characters; and it carries with it a contemporary, topical urgency.

-Schools: THEM is rich in themes and access points for students of English, Theatre Studies and Drama, International and Gender Politics, and History.
+There is excellent education potential – THEM is rich in themes and access points for students of English, Theatre Studies and Drama, International and Gender Politics, and History.

 - Topical relevance